 What Happens During ACL Surgery?

-ACL surgery is usually done using a minimally invasive method called arthroscopy.
-This means the surgeon makes small cuts around the knee and uses a tiny camera to guide the procedure.
-During surgery, the damaged ligament is carefully taken out and replaced with a new tissue graft to restore stability.
-The graft may come from your own body (such as a hamstring tendon) or from a donor.
-The new graft acts like a replacement ligament.
-Over time, it becomes strong and integrates with your body.
-However, this healing process takes time.
-That is why understanding ACL knee surgery recovery time is so important.
-The surgery itself usually takes about one to two hours.
-In most cases, patients are able to return home either on the same day as the surgery or the following day.
-But going home does not mean full recovery.
-The real healing happens over several months.
+ACL surgery is usually done using a simple method called arthroscopy.
+In this, the surgeon makes small cuts around the knee and uses a tiny camera to see inside.
+The damaged ligament is removed and replaced with a new tissue called a graft to make the knee stable again.
+This graft can come from your own body (like a hamstring tendon) or from a donor.
+Over time, the new graft becomes strong and works like a normal ligament, but this takes time to heal.
+The surgery usually takes about 1 to 2 hours, and most patients go home the same day or the next day.
+However, going home does not mean full recovery.
+Complete healing takes a few months.

 ACL Knee Surgery Recovery Time: The Overall Timeline